The Swinging Barmaids: Cult status

 Quentin Tarantino screened the film at his festival in 2007.
 A critic at the screening wrote:

 This flick is kind of bizarre.
 It’s a serial killer flick that’s not really high on the gore or suspense.
 It’s a sexploitation flick without much titillation.
 It’s a William Smith movie where he’s kind of unthreatening (until the end when he’s as badass as you want him to be).
 None of that means it’s a lame movie.
 Not at all.

+Shock magazine wrote "By normal critical standards, this is the dregs.
+But as no-budget 70s exploitation goes, this crap succeeds on every necessary level (I particularly enjoyed the crude, handheld camerawork during the murder scenes).
+Laced with fitfully sleazy kicks and a surprisingly energetic, corpse-laden finale, this inept flick is a wonderful example of the bad-is-good nature of drive-in cinema."